California is providing tax relief during the pandemic.

 Help for individuals

-You can also use your 2019 income to claim the federal Earned Income Tax Credit and Child Tax Credit on your 2020 taxes.
+You can also use your 2019 income to claim two federal tax credits, the Earned Income Tax Credit and Child Tax Credit, on your 2020 taxes.
 This lets you claim these credits even if your income was lower in 2020 due to job loss or underemployment.

 Small business tax relief